Advice and assistance on international trade

 The Chamber of Commerce for Bremen and Bremerhaven is the main resource in Bremen for companies looking for information on foreign countries and international trade.
-For certain key regions, special country networks serve as a platform for the continuous transfer of information and sharing of experience.
-More information.

-Small companies of specified clusters can apply for grants from the foreign trade funding programme run by Bremen's Senator for the Economy, Labour and Ports.
+Small companies of specified clusters can apply for grants from the foreign trade funding programme run by Bremen's Senator for the Economy, Labour and Europe.
 This allows them to participate at international trade fairs at home and abroad aimed at developing international markets.
 Bremen's development bank (Bremer Aufbau Bank) is in charge of administering the programme and the applications.